-The shrubby trees are used for hedgerows in Europe, as the thorns discourage passage.
+The shrubby thorned trees are used for hedgerows in Europe, as the thorns discourage passage.

 The tree is a rich source of mythologies in northern Europe.

-Our two Park specimens are billed as thornless varieties.
-For comparison, the sidewalk trees are Washington hawthorns with impressive thorns.
+Our two Park specimens are billed as thornless varieties (var. inermis).
+For comparison, check out the impressive thorns on the 19th Street sidewalk trees.

 The tree has delicate spring flowers, and the deep green summer leaves turn gold to red in autumn.

 Just across the path is the other hawthorn in the west triangle.